 For people who are still eligible for Housing Benefit, your living arrangements are important.
 If you live in the home of a close relative, or you're a full-time student (unless you're disabled), you won't be able to claim.
 You usually won't be eligible if you have savings over £16,000, or if you're claiming Universal Credit at the same time.

 There are lots of other conditions and things to factor in, and the best place to read up is always gov.uk’s dedicated Housing Benefit page, for the latest guidance.

 Get organised now though by having a clean copy of your accounts to hand, or the right details to complete a certificate of earnings form, as well as the Housing Benefits application form.

 For most new claims, Universal Credit has replaced Working Tax Credit (WTC).
-As one of the key self-employed tax benefits for businesses in the UK, WTC and its transfer to Universal Credit is worth a read-up.
+As one of the key self-employed tax benefits for businesses in the UK, it’s worth reading up on WTC and its transfer to Universal Credit.

 Council Tax Reduction (also known as ‘Council Tax Support’) allows people on a low income to pay a reduced bill, making it another of our key benefits for the self-employed.
 You may even be eligible to stop paying Council Tax altogether.

 The first thing to do is check how your local council manages this benefit on gov.uk’s website, using their postcode checker.

 You can apply for the benefit whether you own your home, rent, are unemployed or working, but eligibility and what you get will depend on your circumstances, household income, and whether anyone else lives with you.